Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 /* log : cornerRight : VectorAdapter.x2.F32x :: 9.000 5.000 */
 ```

 An instance of the model `box` is created manually.
-Routine `_.box.cornerLeftGet( box )` creates vector adapter for the left bottom point of the box and then output it to the log.
+Routine `_.box.cornerLeftGet( box )` creates a vector adapter for the left bottom point of the box and then output it to the log.

-Routines for the access to the components of the instances of the models return not a copy of the data but vector adapter.
-Vector adapter is a kind of link to the data and it doesn't have this data.
+Routines for access to the components of the instances of the models return not a copy of the data but a vector adapter.
+A vector adapter is a kind of link to the data and it doesn't have this data.

 ```js
 var box = new F32x([ 2, 1, 9, 5 ]);